Example 3 - Distribute applications to Intrexx instances

 REST call actions

-Central actions
+Main actions

 1. Storing the IAA password in the login information memory ("Integration" module)

 The corresponding password is required to log in to the IAA of the target instance (Intrexx 2).
-You must store this in the login information store of the source instance (Intrexx 1).
+You must store this in the credential store of the source instance (Intrexx 1).
 The IAA password is written to the processing context later in the process using a REST call action to enable authorization at the target instance.

 2. Create an application ("Management application") that contains the applications to be exported ("Applications" module)

 To be able to export an application, you need a "management application".
-The "administration application" is operated by a portal user.
+The "management application" is operated by a portal user.
 This uploads the applications to be exported to a file field in the "Management application".
 It also records the required data of the target instance (Intrexx 2), such as the host and portal name.

 As soon as a data record of the management application is saved, the process for exporting the application to be exported is started.